onchaincommerce/minibet/README.md

 ## Smart Contract Deployment

-### Deploying to Base Sepolia (testnet)
+### Deploying to Base mainnet

-1. Make sure you have Base Sepolia ETH in your wallet
+1. Make sure you have Base mainnet ETH in your wallet
 2. Add your private key to the `.env` file:

 ```